ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 That's why some warnings pops up if we haven't properly set the processor:

 ![Process Group](/images/30-nifi.png)

+**In nifi there is always an origin processor, a destination processor and a List queue in the middle**.
+The queue is the place where transformed messages are pile up.

-We don't know the destination ( the next processor to use ) but it would be great to have a look at what's done to our messages.
+In order to have a queue link **InvokeHTTP** to another processor.
+Which one will suit?
+Many times, we don't know the destination ( the next processor to use ) so to work it out, it's always good politics to have a look at some messages from the queue.
+Then it will come clear to us, the transformations that have been made and which ones will be needed.
 Use then **Wait** procesor.
-In nifi there is always an origin processor, a destination processor and a List queue in the middle.
-This is the place where transformed messages are pile up.
-In order to have a queue link
-**InvokeHTTP** to **Wait** by dragging the arrow that appears at the center of the processor and drop it to another processor.
+In order to have a queue link **InvokeHTTP** to **Wait** by dragging the arrow that appears at the center of the processor and drop it to another processor.
 Then a Queue appers between the two processors.

-### Checkin the queue
+### Checking the queue

 But let's check that we have received data.
 Start the InvokeHTTP processor.
 Stop it.
 And from the canvas, right click and Refresh.
 Once a processor process the data, its transformed data will be added to the queue.
 Check that there's 1 message queued as expected.
 That's the flowfile with json format waiting for us.